Regis: No safety concerns at buildings

-Regis officials said Wednesday there is no additional safety concerns after a Regis High School student made a threat Tuesday and was removed from the school's campus.
+Regis officials said Wednesday there are no additional safety concerns after a Regis High School student made a threat Tuesday and was removed from the school's campus.

 No details about the student's age, grade, gender, or years attending the school system have been released.
 No school system officials were available for any additional comments Wednesday.